apollographql/apollo-client/docs/source/advanced/caching.md

 }
 ```

-<h3 id="reset-store">Resetting the store</h3>
+### Resetting the store

-Sometimes, you may want to reset the store entirely, such as [when a user logs out](../recipes/authentication.html#login-logout).
+Sometimes, you may want to reset the store entirely, such as [when a user logs out](/recipes/authentication/#reset-store-on-logout).
 To accomplish this, use `client.resetStore` to clear out your Apollo cache.
 Since `client.resetStore` also refetches any of your active queries for you, it is asynchronous.

 ```js
 export default withApollo(graphql(PROFILE_QUERY, {